About Us

 For over 150 years, Mt Eliza Primary School has been committed to providing a contemporary and progressive education for students.
 We are a dynamic educational organisation with distinctive identities and offerings.
 We draw on our strong traditions as we continue to educate future generations for the ever-changing landscape they face.

 Mt Eliza Primary School is a Victorian state primary school educating students from Prep to Year 6.
-We have a current enrolment of about 500 students.
+We have a current enrolment of about 450 students.
 This is small enough to know each and every child, and big enough to be able to provide a wide variety of engaging programs.
-The overarching values of our early educators is embedded in the school’s fabric: Together we grow.
+The overarching values of our educators is embedded in the school’s fabric: Together we grow.

-school’s ongoing commitment to exceptional education.
+Our story started in a one-room school house in the late 1800s.
+It moved from Parkdale to it’s present site in 1929 and is proudly considered the first continuous primary school in the area.
+Known as our ‘Old School House’ it was saved from potential demolition in 2004 by the community and is a reminder of the school’s ongoing commitment to exceptional education.
 Mt Eliza Primary School is synonymous with a strong sense of community spirit.
 In partnership with our community, we have developed a culture that reflects our five values: Respect, Responsibility, Resilience, Connectedness and Challenge.
-These are the cornerstone of what we do; they support our approach to learning and are key to the way in which we
+These are the cornerstone of what we do; they support our approach to learning and are key to the way in which we develop respectful relationships across the school.

 Ex-students often speak of how they developed deep friendships that have continued throughout and after school.
 We believe that school doesn’t finish when you leave Mt Eliza Primary School – you are a MEPS student for life.
 Our staff are noted for their warmth, kindness and ability to inspire.
 Jan Tyers taught at Mt Eliza Primary School for many years and loved to challenge students’ thinking and encouraged opinions.
 After her passing in 2003 we established the ‘Jan Tyers Thinking Outside the Box Award’ in her memory and present this each year to a Year 6 student.

-Meet Our Principal
+Meet Our Leadership Team

 As a passionate educator, Jessica seeks to inspire a love of learning in students and staff.
 Opportunities working across a range of school settings, in a number of different roles have shaped her view on quality education.